 He attacked and pillaged the island with his fleet, capturing and enslaving all the inhabitants of the island, resulting in its abandonment.
-He later on relocated Ottomans from different parts of the Empire on the island but quickly Greeks from Thessaly, Epirus and Chios became again the dominant ethnic group of Psara.
+He later on relocated Ottomans from different parts of the Empire to the island but quickly, Greeks from Thessaly, Epirus and Chios became the dominant ethnic group of Psara again.

 During the 17th century, the last Ottoman landowners left Psara, making it again a Greek island.
-Its inhabitants quickly involved in really profitable activities of that time, mainly in trading.
+Its inhabitants were soon involved in really profitable activities of that time, mainly in trading.

 Many Psarians found their way to different courts of Europe, collecting money and creating a significant fortune and legacy.
 One of the most famous benefactors of the New Greek State was John Varvakis, originating from this tiny island and responsible for building the Central Market of Athens.

-Today, the island stands as a symbol of virtue and bravery, loved by its people and the rest of Greece.
+Today, the island is a symbol of virtue and bravery, loved by its people and the rest of Greece.
 Do not miss the chance to visit Psara, dive into its history, realize its importance for modern Greek mentality and wander around its small picturesque town.
-Psara is also an ideal destination for trekking-lovers, those enjoying wild nature, and long-stretched beaches offering seclusion and tranquillity.

 Choose to have a small trip around the island by a local boat, discover locations not accessible on foot and sail to the islet of Antipsara a few miles away.
 If you are looking for an unspoiled Greek island, Psara is your best bet.

-Located between the islands of Kos and Tilos, the small circular island of Nisyros belongs to the Dodecanese islands region at the eastern part of Greece.
+Located between the Greek islands of Kos and Tilos, the small circular island of Nisyros belongs to the Dodecanese islands region in the eastern part of Greece.
 Nisyros’ shape gives away its important feature.
-It is a volcano, still active with a huge caldera of about three to four km wide.
+It is a volcano, still active, with a huge caldera of about three to four km wide.

 According to ancient Greek mythology, Nisyros was formed after Poseidon, during the fight between the Olympian Gods and the Giants, cut off a piece of nearby Kos and threw it on giant Polybotes to prevent his escape.
-The island is mentioned by Homer in his Iliad as well and has a continuous habitation since antiquity.
+Homer also mentions the island in his Iliad, and it has had continuous habitation since antiquity.

-The best way to get there is by plane to the nearby islands of Kos or Rhodes and then hop on the ferry that will take you to this unspoiled destination.
-For those that want to meet the ancient past of the island, a stop at the settlement of Mandraki is mandatory.
+The best way to get there is by plane to the nearby Greek islands of Kos or Rhodes and then hop on the ferry that will take you to this unspoiled destination.
+For those who want to meet the island's ancient past, a stop at the settlement of Mandraki is mandatory.

 There you can find traces of the classical past of Nisyros and probe a bit deeper into the island’s history by visiting the small but wonderful archaeological museum.
 For nature-lovers, the volcano itself creates landscapes of unique beauty waiting for you to discover them.

-Kasos is perhaps one of the most unspoiled and authentic Greek islands you can actually get to.
-There are five main settlements on the island with the one of Polis and the port bearing the ancient ruins of the past.
+Kasos is unspoilt Greek island with incredible natural beauty, gorgeous sandy beaches, and whitewashed villages.
+There are five main settlements on the island, with the one of Polis and the port bearing the ancient ruins of the past.

-If you choose Kasos as your summer destination, the numerous beaches of the island, most of them pristine and forgotten promise you the rawest island-experience you will ever get.
-Do not miss the chance to explore most of them, dive into the culture of Kasos and let this place forgotten in time, enchant you with its mesmerizing, almost primitive beauty.
+If you choose Kasos as your summer destination, the island's numerous pristine and forgotten beaches promise you the rawest island experience you will ever get.
+Do not miss the chance to explore most of them, dive into the culture of Kasos and let this place forgotten in time enchant you with its mesmerizing, almost primitive beauty.

-From the Ionian Sea to the eastern borders of Greece to Turkey, the Greek seas are full of surprises that need more than a lifetime to meet them.
-In case you are looking something quite different this summer, like a secluded Greek island, have a look at the choices listed above, plan your own trip to one of them, or check out our Greek Island Hopping guide.
+If you are looking for something quite different this summer, like a secluded Greek island, have a look at the choices listed above, plan your own trip to one of them, or check out our Greek Island Hopping guide.